 For example, if you sold 110 courses in the first 12 hours of the 24 hour window that you’re offering bonuses, you can send an email that looks something like this:

-  In that email I used a few different tactics with the same end goals:
+There are a few different tactics in the email with the same end goals:

 What you can offer as a limited time bonus?

 For the purpose of this post, we’re going to assume your main offer is an online course.
 Here are bonuses you can offer with digital products, like online courses.